spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/2-scheduling.md

 ## Monitoring Task Launches

-The status of each scheduled launch can be viewed on Spring Cloud Data Flow's `Executions` tab.
+The status of each scheduled launch can be viewed on Spring Cloud Data Flow's `Tasks executions` tab.

 ![SCDF Scheduled Executions](images/SCDF-scheduled-executions.png)

 ## Deleting a Schedule

-From the `Schedules` tab, press the `drop down` button next to the schedule you want to remove and select the "Delete schedule" option as highlighted below:
+From the `Schedules` tab, press the `drop down` button next to the schedule you want to remove and select the "Destroy" option as shown below:
 ![Delete Schedule](images/SCDF-delete-schedule.png)

-When the confirmation dialog appears, press the `Delete Task Schedules(s)` button.
+When the confirmation dialog appears, press the `DELETE THE SCHEDULE` button.
 ![SCDF Confirm Schedule Delete](images/SCDF-confirm-schedule-delete.png)